ineiti/aztec-packages/docs/docs/developers/docs/resources/migration_notes.md

 ## TBD

+### [CLI] Command refactor

+The sandbox command has been renamed and remapped to "local network".
+We believe this conveys better what is actually being spun up when running it.

+**REMOVED/RENAMED**:

+- `aztec start --sandbox`: now `aztec start --local-network`

 ## [aztec.js] Removal of barrel export

 `aztec.js` is now divided into granular exports, which improves loading performance in node.js and also makes the job of web bundlers easier: